clykins90/photo_report/README.md

    - Shows analysis progress with status indicators
    - Allows editing of AI-generated descriptions
    - Generates a summary of all analyzed photos

+### Client ID Tracking System

+The application uses a client-generated ID system to reliably track files from frontend to backend:

+1. **Client ID Generation**: When a file is selected for upload, a unique client ID is generated
+   - Format: `client_[timestamp]_[random string]`
+   - Example: `client_1623456789123_a1b2c3d4e5`

+2. **Upload Process**:
+   - Client IDs are sent with each file in the upload request
+   - Backend stores these client IDs with the uploaded files in MongoDB
+   - Backend returns a mapping of client IDs to server-generated MongoDB IDs

+3. **ID Mapping**:
+   - The frontend uses the ID mapping to update its state
+   - This ensures that each file in the UI is correctly associated with its corresponding database record
+   - No more complex filename matching or guesswork is needed

+4. **Benefits**:
+   - 100% reliable file tracking even with duplicate filenames
+   - Simplified code with direct ID lookups
+   - Resilient to filename transformations and encoding issues
+   - Works with any number of files in a batch upload

 ### Data Model